Dog Walker Resume Examples

 Essential Resume Tips for Dog Walker Positions

-- •Emphasize reliability by providing examples of punctuality and consistency in past roles.
+- •Show reliability with examples of consistent show-up times and route uptime in past roles.

-- •Use specific numbers and quantify your experience by stating how many dogs you have walked or how many years you have been in the field.
+- •Use specific numbers and quantify your experience: dogs per week, years in the field, client retention rate.

-- •Include any testimonials or references from satisfied pet owners if available.
+- •Include client testimonials or references from regulars when you can.

-- •Showcase your knowledge of local walking trails and parks where dogs are allowed.
+- •Show knowledge of local trails and parks where dogs are allowed off-leash.

 Dog Walker Resume FAQ